JoshOrndorff/recipes/src/testing/README.md

 The [derive attribute](https://doc.rust-lang.org/edition-guide/rust-2018/macros/custom-derive.html) ensures that you don't have to manually implement the `Clone, PartialEq, Eq, Debug` traits; the compiler does this for you thereby ensuring that the `Test` type conforms to the behavior of these traits.

 Even so, this doesn't work for all traits.
-Indeed, there are a few traits that require manual implementation to effectively set up our testing environment in `test.rs`.
+Indeed, there are a few traits that require manual implementation to set up the testing environment in `test.rs`.
 In most case, these *implementations* are limited to specifying the type in your module that corresponds to the type in the imported module.
 For example, the [Staking module](https://github.com/paritytech/substrate/blob/master/srml/staking/src/mock.rs) implements the `balances` trait in its `mock.rs` file like so:

 ```rust
 impl balances::Trait for Test {